 So here is a little preview of the continuing War Among the Shadows:

 Murdered.
-Ankhesenamun had little doubt of what had transpired.
+Ankhesenamun had little doubt of what transpired.

 She had heard the priests screaming, but by the time she entered the sanctuary, Tutankhamen lay still, sprawled on the steps inside the temple.
-Blood trickled down the stairs.
+Blood trickled down the stairs, pooling into crimson puddles on the worn stones.

-Tears streamed down Ankhesenamun’s face, her husband’s warm blood covered her hands.
+Ankhesenamun held him tight to her chest, sobbing and crying out to the gods.
+Warm blood covered her hands.
+Why had it come to this?
+He did not deserve this end.
 He had been afflicted all his life, walking with a cane and sitting on his throne in pain.
-Disease had repeatedly attacked his aching body, but he had insisted on going to the temples, often alone.
-Still, she had heard the whispers, the rumors.
-Ay, the Grand Vizier, had long attempted to manipulate the king.
-Tutankhamen had been but a boy when he became ruler over all of Egypt.
+Disease had repeatedly attacked his aching body, but he had insisted on going to the temples alone.
+She had warned him of the whispers, the rumors.
+Ay, the Grand Vizier, had sought to manipulate Tutankhamen even before he inherited his position.
+He had been but a boy when he became ruler over all of Egypt.
 Ay knew the pharaoh’s life would be short and envisioned sitting upon the throne and taking Ankhesenamun as his wife.

 She would sooner die than wed a commoner.
-No heirs had survived birth, so it was only through her that a new king would come to power.
+Certainly not Ay.
+No heirs had been born, so it was only through her that a new king would come to power.
 Ay had a hand in this, she was sure of it.
 Or was the scheming Horemheb, Commander of the Army, directing the conspiracy?
 Always lurking in the shadows, he could not be trusted and little bothered to disguise his lust for her.

 Ankhesenamun was the Great Royal Consort of Tutankhamen and would be so to no one else.
 If she took the throne alone, she would suffer the same fate as her husband.
 She would not be silenced, the legacy guarded by her family could not be lost.
-No matter the cost, it must be protected.
+No matter the cost to her people, or herself, it must be protected.
 She lifted her eyes to those standing around her.
 The priests and her attendants and the royal guard watched her in silence.
 Many could not hold back their own weeping.
 She spoke to Nefertiti, her favored Royal Ornament.
 The attendant had taken her name in honor of Ankhesenamun’s mother.

 “My husband has died and I have no son.
 I will not take one of my subjects as a husband.”
 The woman who had stood proudly next to her king, beloved by her people, dropped her head.
 “I am afraid…” she said softly, the words barely escaping, and then, with a burst of strength, “This cannot happen to me!
 Now I am alone!”